svadr/ts-software-design-patterns/behavioral-patterns/info.md

 ## Behavioral Patterns

-Take care of effective communication and the assignment of responsibilities between objects.
+These patterns are concerned with algorithms and the assignment of responsibilities between objects.